blairrrrwho/another-api-weather-dashboard/README.md

-# The Notorious Weather Forecast App
+# Weather Dashboard API Application
 User Story
 AS A traveler
 I WANT to see the weather outlook for multiple cities